Jeffrey R. MacDonald: Further investigation

 Kassab successfully obtained a copy of the Article 32 transcript from the Army in February 1971.
 He repeatedly studied the document, realizing MacDonald's claims were inconsistent with the physical facts and concluding his account was nothing more than a "tissue of lies" that repeatedly contradicted the known facts of the case.
 One example was MacDonald's assertion that he had sustained life-threatening injuries—including ten ice pick wounds—during the alleged physical assault at the hands of his assailants; Kassab had met MacDonald in the hospital less than 18 hours after the attack and had observed him sitting up in bed, eating a meal, with very little bandaging or other medical dressing on his body.
 An examination of hospital records confirmed MacDonald had received no such wounds.
 Kassab also discovered that, within weeks of the murders of his family, MacDonald had begun dating a young woman employed at Fort Bragg.
 He and his wife also later discovered that, by 1969, he had rekindled his relationship with Penny Wells.

 With the cooperation of Colonel Kriwanek and other Army investigators, Kassab visited the crime scene for several hours in order to compare the physical evidence against MacDonald's testimony in March 1971.
 (Note: Army investigators had remained convinced of MacDonald's guilt.
 At the conclusion of the 1970 Army investigation, military police sealed the crime scene although the file into the murders remained open.
 The house was to remain undisturbed for a further eight years.)
 This personal assessment ultimately convinced Kassab of MacDonald's guilt, and he resolved to devote his life to pursuing all legal avenues to bring MacDonald to justice.
 As the Army's investigation was completed, the only way Kassab could bring MacDonald to trial was via a citizen's complaint filed through the United States Department of Justice.
 He filed this complaint in early 1972; however, because the murders had occurred while MacDonald was serving in the Army, and he had since been discharged, the citizen's complaint was declared moot.
 The FBI refused to take on the case.
 (Note: FBI director J. Edgar Hoover is known to have sent a telex to the Charlotte office of the FBI saying that "under no circumstances" should the FBI become involved in the murders due to the Army's initial handling of the case.)

 Legal maneuvers

 Between 1972 and 1974, the case remained trapped in limbo in the Department of Justice as legal issues were raised and debated over whether sufficient evidence and probable cause existed for indictment and prosecution.
-On April 30, 1974, the Kassabs, their attorney, Richard Cahn, and CID agent Peter Kearns presented a citizen's complaint against MacDonald to US Chief District Court Judge Algernon Butler, requesting the convening of a grand jury to indict MacDonald for the murders.
+On April 30, 1974, the Kassabs, their attorney, Richard Cahn, and CID agent Peter Kearns presented a citizen's complaint against MacDonald to U.S. Chief District Court Judge Algernon Butler, requesting the convening of a grand jury to indict MacDonald for the murders.
 The following month, Justice Department attorney Victor Woerheide ruled the case worthy of prosecution.